This is the clever premise of Tantalus by Jane Jazz.

 It's a beautiful story, rather like The Time Traveller's Wife by Audrey Niffenegger or Ferney by James Long where two lovers are kept apart by time.
 However, in those two books, the lovers do meet through the years, but Sylvia and Tom are kept apart only to see each other through the wall.
 However, they discover that they can communicate by letters pushed through a hole, and their words are full of emotion.

-Jane has written a Romantic story with a capital R, calling on poetry from Keats and paintings by Millais and Burne-Jones, and it's well worth visiting her blog to find out how she researched and wrote it, with the benefit of many more illustrations.
+Jane has written a Romantic story with a capital R, calling on poetry from Keats and paintings by Millais and Burne-Jones.

-But, to find out what happens to this couple so deeply in love, you will have to read her novel, which at the moment is only available as an ebook.
-I can't wait for the paperback version because I'm being tantalized by the beautiful illustrations and would love one to hold in my hands and treasure it for ever!
+To find out what happens to this couple so deeply in love, you will have to read her novel, which at the moment is only available as an ebook.
+I can't wait for the paperback version because I'm being tantalized by this beautiful story and would love one to hold in my hands and treasure it for ever!